5 of the Best 55 Plus Communities in Florida

 There are 55+ communities in Florida to suit every price point, from residents with a restricted cash flow to those with a taste for top-tier luxury.
 From lower-cost mobile home parks and manufactured housing communities in age-restricted communities to multi-million dollar developments, there is something available for everyone.

-For highly developed properties like The Villages, homes begin as low as the low $200,000s and exceed $1 million, depending on property cost, property tax, and amenities.
+For highly developed properties like The Villages, homes begin as low as $200K and can go as high as $1 million, depending on property cost, property tax, and amenities.

 What is the 80/20 rule in some 55+ communities?